 In Colorado, defendants facing criminal charges for some felony drug offenses may have their charges reduced to a misdemeanor.
 Some drug offenders who successfully complete a court-ordered community-based sentence can have their felony reduced to a misdemeanor.
+This petition is often amde in conjunction with a petition for early termination of probation.
 In this article, our Colorado criminal defense lawyers will address:

 - 1. How does a drug felony get reduced to a misdemeanor?

 - 2. What are the differences between a felony and misdemeanor drug conviction?

 - 3. What drug offenses are eligible for a misdemeanor reduction?

 - 4. What is a community-based sentence?

 - 5. What happens if you fail the program?

 Under C.R.S.
 18-13-103.5, certain felony drug convictions can be vacated and entered as a misdemeanor conviction after successful completion of a community-based sentence.
 This is not the same as a deferred sentence or deferred judgment.
 This opportunity may be available to anyone convicted of certain felony drug offenses, whether they entered a plea of guilty or were found guilty by a jury.1